netshoes/front-end-recruitment/README.md

 * See a list of products; DONE
 * Be able to add or remove items to the cart and get instant visual feedback;
 * See the products added to the cart.
+DONE

 ## Data